ydb-platform/ydb/ydb/docs/en/core/dev/primary-key/column-oriented.md

-# Selecting a primary key for maximum column-oriented table performance
+# Choosing keys for maximum column-oriented table performance

 Unlike row-oriented {{ ydb-short-name }} tables, you can't partition column-oriented tables by primary keys but only by specially designated **partitioning keys**.
 Inside each partition, data is distributed by the table's primary key.